mChataign/DupireNN/README.md

 # DupireNN
 Authors: Chataigner, Crepey and Dixon.
-If this code is used for research purposes, please cite:
+If this code is used for research purposes, please cite as:

-Dixon, M., Crepey, S. and M. Chataigner, "Deep Local Volatility", preprint, April 2020.
+M. Chataigner, S. Crepey and M. Dixon, Deep Local Volatility, to appear in Risks, Special Issue on Machine Learning in Finance, Eds.
+Thorsten Schmidt, Invited Paper, 2020

 # Overview
 Notebook dupireNN.ipynb implements neural network local volatility with the Dupire formula.